Stomach ulcers in dogs can be superficial or deep.

 NSAIDs such as aspirin and ibuprofen inhibit a hormone-like substance that protects the stomach lining.
-Although it is said that buffered aspirin is gentler and easier on the stomach, it can still cause canine ulcers, so use these drugs on your doggie with care!
+Although many vets say that buffered aspirin is gentler and easier on the stomach, it can still cause canine ulcers.
+So remember to use these drugs on your doggie with care!

-Besides drugs, mast cell tumors of the skin can also cause stomach ulcers in dogs.
+Besides the above drugs, mast cell tumors of the skin can also cause stomach ulcers in dogs.